 If you’re lucky, you’ve invented a product that the world has never seen.
 However, if you’re like most people, you’ve created a better version of an existing idea.
 It’s important to check out the companies that sell products similar to yours.
 Their strategies can provide added insights into the audience you’re trying to reach.

 - Identify your competitors.
 Look not only at established companies but also at up-and-comers.
+We’ve identified some tools that can help with this competitor targeting.

 - Observe their successes.
 You can’t always duplicate others’ successes, but you can observe what’s worked for them as they’ve connected to their audiences.